Emergence of simple and complex contagion dynamics from weighted belief networks: Interacting weighted beliefs model

 Let us illustrate the notion of the belief network and dissonance/coherence with a toy example about a fictional agent, Bob.
 Bob is an avid follower of tennis, who detests \textit{match fixing}. \textit{Roger Federer} has been his favorite tennis player for a long time.
 Thus, in Bob's belief network, there is a positive link between \textit{Federer} and \textit{good} (reflecting his affinity to \textit{Federer}) and a negative link between \textit{match fixing} and \textit{good}.
 There is also a negative link between \textit{Federer} and \textit{match fixing} (indicating Bob's belief that \textit{Federer} is not involved in any \textit{match fixing}).
 Now consider a hypothetical situation in which \textit{Federer} has been accused of \textit{match fixing}.
 This is reflected in a positive link between \textit{Federer} and \textit{match fixing} in the belief system of some of Bob's neighbors, whose influence can change Bob's belief system.
 Note that the information from the neighbors is not congruent with Bob's current belief system.
 Bob's beliefs that Federer is a good person and that match fixing is bad cannot easily reconciled with the fact that Federer may have committed the misdeed.
 To maintain his coherence, therefore, he may resist adopting this belief or may adopt it but change one of his existing beliefs, e.g., that Federer is a good person.
+This example also highlights the benefit of our choice of modeling beliefs as edges in contrast to alternatives which view them as nodes~\cite{dalege2022using,galesic2021integrating,rabb2022cognitive}.
+With this choice, we allow for the sharing of the same nodes (concepts) between multiple beliefs from which coherence between beliefs organically emerges via the balance theory (see Fig~\ref{fig:setup_dynamics}c and Eq~\ref{eq:internal_energy}).